dictcp/01docker/README.md

 # 01docker

 01docker is simple wrapper to setup Docker daemon on LIMA Debian VM, as a drop-in replacement for Docker for Mac.
+The Docker socket is exposed via SSH forwarding.

 ## Getting started
 ```bash